-- Any Member who intends to lay before the States a secondary proposition shall submit it to the Greffier and it must state the names of the proposer and seconder, and it can include a brief explanatory note.
+- Any Member who intends to lay before the States a secondary proposition shall 24.
+(1) submit it to the Greffier and it must state the names of the proposer and seconder, and it can include a brief explanatory note.
 A supporting report may be attached to the secondary proposition at the time of submission.
 As soon as possible thereafter, the Greffier shall cause it to be published on the States' website and in such other form as he or she shall determine and shall circulate it simultaneously to the Presiding Officer and all Members of the States.
 If the secondary proposition was submitted to the Greffier by 15.00 on the day preceding the seventh clear day before the Meeting (excluding Saturdays, Sundays and public holidays), the Greffier shall circulate it in the way the Member has requested.
 If the secondary proposition was submitted between that time and the day of the Meeting the Greffier shall circulate it by electronic means.
-The Greffier shall provide a paper copy of each secondary proposition, whenever it may have been submitted to him or her, at the start of each Meeting or as soon as practicable if he or she receives it during the Meeting. - (2) A Member who proposes to move an amendment or sursis (other than one proposed on behalf of the Committee submitting the original proposal or one proposed on behalf of requérants in the case of a requête) to a proposition: - (a) to approve a Projet de Loi or draft Ordinance; or - (b) which may have the effect of increasing expenditure; or substituting another contractor; or altering the timing of any works; or - (c) relating to the Annual Budget; or - (d) relating to taxation, fees or other charges bearing on the revenues of the States; or - (e) relating to a Policy & Resource Plan; or
+The Greffier shall provide a paper copy of each secondary proposition, whenever it may have been submitted to him or her, at the start of each Meeting or as soon as practicable if he or she receives it during the Meeting. - (2) A Member who proposes to move an amendment or sursis (other than one proposed on behalf of the Committee submitting the original proposal or one proposed on behalf of requérants in the case of a requête) to a proposition: - (a) to approve a Projet de Loi or draft Ordinance; or - (b) which may have the effect of increasing expenditure; or substituting another contractor; or altering the timing of any works; or - (c) relating to the Annual Budget; or